serhii-kaliuzhnyi-dev/trn-azure/README.md

 # trn-azure
-Training project based on azure cloud with usage of raw terraform
+Training project based on azure cloud with usage of raw terraform.